glyh/on_pal/language/syntax.md

 - Ruby-like
 - Elixir-like Pattern matching
-- First class array, map, atoms(in elixir, or keywords in clojure)
+- First class array, table(hashmap, use this term so it doesn't clash with the function map), atoms(in elixir, or keywords in clojure)
 - UFCS
 - List comprehension & for yield(not yet)